msoicher/msoicher/README.md

-Junior Software Engineer at DiviPay
+Junior Software Engineer at Weel

 <!---
 msoicher/msoicher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.